-- Students who are up-to-date with their vaccinations are protected against many serious diseases and their complications.
-High rates of immunization help to ensure that outbreaks of disease do not occur in our communities.
-The Immunization of School Pupils Act requires all school students to be fully immunized, unless a valid medical or philosophical/religious exemption is in place.
+Students and children who are up-to-date with their vaccinations are protected against many serious diseases and their complications.
+High rates of immunization help to ensure that outbreaks of disease do not occur in our schools or communities.
+On this page you will find information about:

-The Grey Bruce Health Unit offers Immunization Clinics in Elementary and Secondary Schools in the Bluewater District School Board, Bruce Grey Catholic District School Board, Private and Parochial Schools in Grey and Bruce Counties.
+Grey Bruce Public Health offers Immunization Clinics in Elementary and Secondary Schools in the Bluewater District School Board, Bruce Grey Catholic District School Board, Le Conseil scolaire catholique Providence, Private and Parochial Schools in Grey and Bruce Counties.

-Elementary School Vaccine Clinics are in the fall and spring to offer these vaccines to students in Grade 7:
+Elementary School Vaccine Clinics are typically held in the fall and spring to offer these vaccines to students in Grade 7:

 Secondary School Vaccine Clinics are in the winter to offer these vaccines to all Secondary School Students:

-If the Health Unit does not have a complete record, you will receive notices about the missing information.
+If GB Public Health does not have a complete record, you will receive notices about the missing information.
 This will give you an opportunity to update your child’s record or to find the missing information and return a copy of it to the Health Unit within a given amount of time.